 Lexus presented its first turbocharged engine in a crossover concept at the 2013 Tokyo Motor Show earlier today.
-That crossover concept is the LF-NX Turbo
+That crossover concept is the

 , which previews a new compact crossover the Japanese luxury brand plans to launch next year.
 Smaller than its RX at 182.7 inches long with a 106.3 inch wheelbase, the LF-NX Turbo concept focuses on the growing segment of smaller, more urban-centric compact premium crossovers.